robincamille/bot-tutorial-jumpstart-2020/README.md

 This script is a basic Twitter bot.
 It will tweet three things from a **list** inside the script.

-1. Right-click on mybot.py and select Edit with IDLE
+1. Go to the bot-tutorial-code4lib folder.
+Click on mybot.py to see the code.

 2. Take a look at the script; Robin and Mark will talk about what it's doing

-3. Select Run > Run Module from the window's menu bar
+3. Clicking Run will run the bot.
+A console will appear at the bottom of the screen with the output.

 *Change it up!*
 - In **tweetlist**, add new things for your bot to tweet.